jerlendds/osintbuddy/README.md

 - Grey literature *(technical reports, preprints, patents, business documents, etc)*

-Some of the main hindrances to practical OSINT is the volume of information it has to deal with [(information explosion)](https://en.wikipedia.org/wiki/Information_explosion) and the issue of low quality data.
-With the majority of this data being unstructured, there's many challenges to analyzing it and producing actionable intelligence since most data analytics databases are designed for structured data.
+OSINT is a method of working with, assessing and ranking information — We are living in the [Information Age](https://en.wikipedia.org/wiki/Information_Age) and the volume of information OSINT research has to deal with [(information explosion)](https://en.wikipedia.org/wiki/Information_explosion) and the issue of low quality data leaves researchers drowning in poor quality info.
+The majority of this data is unstructured introducing many challenges to analyzing it and producing actionable intelligence since most data analytics databases are designed for structured data.

 We've decided to do something about it.
 The rapid developments in technologies such as AI and big data analytics have opened new horizons for OSINT which weren't previously available.
 We want our information quick and to the point, that's why we're building an open-source OSINT tool that's free.
 Free to use, free to modify, free to do with as you wish, and built with plain old web technologies anyone can learn.
 But this isn't really the project.
 This is a free new community.
-A community for OSINT enthusiast around the world and we need your help to design it, to program it, and to build it.
+A community for OSINT enthusiasts around the world and we need your help to design it, to program it, and to build it.
 We want to hear your suggestions, your ideas, and we're going to build it right in front of your eyes.
 The notion of a “needle in a haystack” is taken to the extreme on the internet.
 Let's build a magnet.

-### Key Features
+### Key Alpha Features
-- Simplified data fetching from multiple sources.
+- Simplified data fetching from custom sources using Python plugins.
 - Visual representation of fetched data for easy understanding.
 - A development platform that is open for contributions.
 - Plugin-based system for transforming data, check out the [osintbuddy](https://pypi.org/project/osintbuddy/) package.

 ## Getting Started